b09/javascript_notes/super_notes.md

 To remove a DOM breakpoint, just right-click on the same element, and remove the breakpoint you set.

 #### Network Tab

-Finally, let's look at another developer tool that can be useful when we're debugging problems - the network tab.

 The network tab displays information about all of the resources that our page needs to display itself.
 For example, we can see information about all the individual requests and responses for our images, CSS, and JavaScript files, among others.